djeada/Linux-Notes/notes/networking.md

 It would be difficult to remember the IP addresses of each machine to which you want to connect.
 DNS is a system that converts IP addresses to names.
 It allows you to use your internet browser to write a nice name like google.com or apple.com, and be taken to the company's website without ever having to input an IP address.

 * Prior to reaching out to a DNS server on the network, a local file called /etc/hosts is utilized as the initial point of query for any host name.
 No additional searches are carried out if the name is located there.
-You have the ability to change the hosts file and set a static name to IP address mapping.
+You can edit the hosts file and set a static name to IP address mapping.
 * The /etc/resolv.conf file specifies which local domains should be searched and which server names should be used for DNS resolution.

 DNS settings: